YangLi1/01_Git_and_Intro/README.md

 #### 3. Morin, Exercise 1.1 (p.
 23)
 1.

-      I believe a first in last out approach would be best as you can push the newest element and removing the prime version of that element. then doing that process to the third.
-EX: 1,2,3 --> push the 2: 1,2,3,2 pop the original 2: 1,3,2 then repeat for the one to produce 1,3,2,1 then pop the original 1 as it is the next priority to be removed, and the list will be reversed.
+      I believe a first in last out approach would be best as you can push the newest element then the second and so on til you get to the first element.
+Then keep popping for as many elements as there were.
+ EX: 1,2,3.  push the 3: 1,2,3,3. push 2: 1,2,3,3,2. push 1: 1,2,3,3,2,1. pop: 2,3,3,2,1. pop: 3,3,2,1. pop once more and list is reversed.